In power semiconductors, size matters.

 equals superior performance.

-For example, True GaN™ enhances sinusoidal waveforms and improves the AC system power factor while reducing harmonic distortion.
+For example, Vertical GaN™ enhances sinusoidal waveforms and improves the AC system power factor while reducing harmonic distortion.

 High energy density